nexiality/documentation/webez/index.md

 to <a href="https://github.com/nexiality/nexial-webeasy/issues/new?assignees=&labels=&template=feature_request.md" class="external-link" target="_nexial_link">suggest new features on GitHub!</a>

 - **Inspect** either current web page or on a specified URL
-- Inspection includes both **user interaction** and **element assertion**
+- Inspection includes both **user interaction** and **element assertion** (assert and wait-for)
 - Captured inspections are converted into appropriate commands and steps
 - Captured steps can be re-ordered, removed, edited, and duplicated
-- Easy way to copy the derived step to Nexial script
+- Easy to copy the generated step to a Nexial script
-- On-Page Locator Inspection, launched via context menu
+- [On-Page Locator Inspection](ShowLocator), can be launched via context menu

-## Get it!
-To install WebEZ chrome extension, you can get it directly from Chrome Web Store
+## How do I get it?!
+WebEZ chrome extension is <a href="https://chrome.google.com/webstore/search/Nexial%20WebEZ" class="external-link" target="_nexial_link">
+available on Chrome Web Store</a>.
+Follow the link to download.

-## Your Feedback, please
+## Your Feedback, please!
+We'd love to hear your feedback.
+Find us on <a href="https://github.com/nexiality/nexial-webeasy" class="external-link" target="_nexial_link">GitHub</a>.
+While you are there, do give us a star or <a href="https://github.com/nexiality/nexial-webeasy/issues/new/choose" class="external-link" target="_nexial_link">submit an issue</a>.